faizalrf/Exodus/README.md

   - When enabled, this will force Exodus to just do tables and object scans without changing anything on the target database.
 Advisable to run once with DryRun=YES to ensure that connectivity works and the tables/objects can be read properly.
 - `RetryOnErrors`
   - Since the commit is done on batches which is decided by `TransactionSize` property, in case of any data errors the entire batch is rolled back, if `RetryOnErrors=YES`, on hitting error while executing a batch, the batch mode will be disabled and the failed batch will be re-tried in single row mode.
 This will cause only the failed rows to skip while the rest of the data will migrate successfully.
+- `OverWriteTables`
+  - If this flag is set to `YES`, all the tables will be TRUNCATED before writing data from source.
+This is good when doing reverse migration as a fallback plan or just want to re-migrate everything.
 - `OverwritePartiallyMigratedTables`
   - In case the migration was cancelled while a table was being migrated, upon re-running the Exodus, the already completed tables will be skipped however the partially done table will get a "TRUNCATE" call and migration will start from row one for it.
 This makes the re-running the batch easier and simple.
 - `UsersToMigrate`